sleipnir/ex-bridge/README.md

 # Ex Bridge

-Elixir Bridge with other languages via Ports
+Elixir Bridge with other languages via Ports.
+This project is heavily inspired by https://github.com/happening-oss/kafka-client

 ## Installation